O'Hara Group

 When installed, the app runs entirely within the Confluence server process.

-Neither the app provider or any other party is able to view the content of your Confluence pages.
+Neither the app provider nor any other party is able to view the content of your Confluence pages.

 Cloud Version 🔗

-Neither the app provider or any other party is able to view any content of your Confluence pages or users.
+Neither the app provider nor any other party is able to view any content of your Confluence pages or users.

-If an instance of the macro is configured to source an API definition from an authenticated URL, the password or Git access token is passed to the app servers to be encrypted, and the encrypted value is returned to the Confluence Cloud servers for storage with the page content.
-The credentials passed to the app servers for encryption are not stored, logged or used for any other purpose.
+If an instance of the macro is configured to source an API definition from an authenticated URL, the password or Git access token is passed to the Atlassian Forge servers to be encrypted, and the encrypted value is returned to the Confluence Cloud servers for storage with the page content.
+The credentials passed to the Atlassian Forge servers for encryption are not stored, logged or used for any other purpose.